cirrus-geo/cirrus-geo/main/_sources/cirrus/components/workflows/definitions.rst.txt

 Error handling
 --------------

 A critical aspect of scalable workflows is the ability to tolerate and properly recover from errors.

-Some errors can occur prior to even executing a task, for example, a Lambda.TooManyRequestsException occurs when too many Lambda requests are being made (a quota that defaults to 1,000 and can be set to tens of thousands) or an AWSBatchException can occur when the AWS Batch API SubmitJob quota of 50/sec is breached.
+Some errors can occur prior to even executing a task, for example a Lambda.TooManyRequestsException occurs when too many Lambda requests are being made (a quota that defaults to 1,000 and can be set to tens of thousands) or an AWSBatchException can occur when the AWS Batch API SubmitJob quota of 50/ sec is breached.
 In both cases, these steps should be retried; however, they are likely to fail again if retried immediately, and the accumulating load will result in an increased failure rate.

 Because of this, it is important to have a well-designed retry definition for each task in a workflow.